-Your M1 comes virtually ready to fish.
-All you need to do is hook up the positive lead from the M1 power cord to the battery.
-Your M1 is delivered with a charged battery, so you can take it fishing right away.
-Inside the M1 deluxe softcase is an electronics shuttle that has recessed compartments for the battery and the single beam transducer.
-Take the transducer out of the recessed holder and rotate the adjustable ice arm out from inside the shuttle.
-The adjustable ice arm allows for maximum flexibility in positioning the M1 around the ice hole.
+Your M1LR comes virtually ready to fish.
+All you need to do is hook up the positive lead from the M1LR power cord to the battery.
+Your M1LR is delivered with a 3/4 charged battery so you can take it fishing right away.
+Inside the M1LR Roamer case is an electronics shuttle that has recessed compartments on either side and the single beam transducer and charger.
+Take the transducer out of the recessed holder and rotate the adjustable ice arm out from inside the front of the shuttle.
+The adjustable ice arm allows for maximum flexibility in positioning the M1LR around the ice hole.

-SETTING THE TRANSDUCER FOR ICE FISHING:
+DEPLOYING THE TRANSDUCER FOR ICE FISHING:

-When used in conjunction with the retractable pivoting transducer arm and rubber stopper, the M1's transducer will automatically level itself in your ice hole.
-To begin operation, take the transducer out of the recessed holder, and rotate the adjustable ice arm out from inside the shuttle.
-Extend the transducer arm, (the cable should already be threaded through it with stopper in place) and deploy the transducer into the water.
+When used in conjunction with the retractable pivoting transducer arm and rubber stopper, the M1LR's transducer will automatically level itself in your ice hole.
+To begin operation, take the transducer out of the recessed holder and rotate the adjustable ice arm out from inside the shuttle.
+Extend the transducer arm, (the cable should already be threaded through it with the stopper in place) and deploy the transducer into the water.
 We recommend setting your stopper to have the transducer down the least amount possible.
-The MarCum M1 puts out enough power that in most cases it is not necessary to have your transducer down more than a few inches below the water line to get a good reading.
+The MarCum M1LR puts out enough power that in most cases it is not necessary to have your transducer down more than a few inches below the water line to get a good reading.
 When the ice thickness is over two feet, it may be necessary to have your transducer set somewhat farther down.
-Remember--the less transducer cable you have out, the easier it is to pull it out of the water when bringing in a fish, or to move to a new location.
-Under no circumstances should you ever have the ducer below the ice-this can lead to the ducer becoming damaged.
+Remember--the less transducer cable you have out, the easier it is to pull it out of the water when bringing in a fish or moving to a new location.
+Under no circumstances should you ever have the transducer below the ice-this can lead to the transducer becoming damaged.
 It is also important that you keep the cable near the center of the ice hole.
 We frequently hear from anglers who allowed their cable to freeze into the side of the ice hole.
 If this should happen to you, make sure the unit is turned off before attempting to chisel it out.
-If you accidentally cut the ducer cable, do not try to use that ducer again.
+If you accidentally cut the transducer cable, do not try to use that transducer again.